 The Corporation is an independent, Calgary, Alberta-based oil and gas company operating primarily in Alberta and Saskatchewan.
-The Common Shares are listed on the TSX under the symbol "SGY" and the Debentures are listed on the TSX under the symbol "SGY.DB".
+The Common Shares are listed on the TSX under the symbol "SGY" and the Initial Debentures and Series 2 Debentures are listed on the TSX under the symbols "SGY.DB" and "SGY.DB.A", respectively.